 The religious ethos of the school permeates the curriculum and is not confined to the religious education timetable.
 All children follow the ‘Come and See’ scheme recommended by the Southwark Diocese.
 In Year 3 Catholic children can attend the school’s Sacramental Preparation Programme for the Sacrament of Reconciliation and the Sacrament of the Holy Eucharist.
 Both Sacraments are received in the Summer Term of Year 3.

 The curriculum comprises the usual core subjects taught in primary schools, with a strong emphasis on the basic skills.
-Pupils are assessed in The Early Years Foundation (Nursery) and in the Early Years Reception.
+Pupils are assessed in The Early Years Pre-Prep (Nursery) and in the Early Years Reception.
 The Early Years Transfer Form is then passed to Year 1.

 * The Year 2 pupils take the Key Stage 1 Standard Assessment Tests (SATs).